sendgrid/docs/content/docs/for-developers/sending-email/smtp-go-code-example.md

 ---
 <call-out>

-It is recommended that you use our [Go SMTPAPI library](https://github.com/sendgrid/smtpapi-go), full documentation can be found on Github.
+It is recommended that you use our [Go SMTPAPI library](https://github.com/sendgrid/smtpapi-go), full documentation can be found on GitHub.
 You can more deeply integrate with SendGrid by using our [Go API library](https://github.com/sendgrid/sendgrid-go).

 </call-out>